kimtore/pms/README.md

 * Vim-style look and feel!
 * Can be configured to consume a very small amount of screen space.
 * MPD player controls: play, add, pause, stop, next, prev, volume.
-* Highly customizable top bar, tag headers, text styles, colors, keyboard bindings.
+* Highly customizable top bar, tag headers, text styles, colors, and keyboard bindings.
-* Fast library search.
-Supports UTF-8 normalization, fuzzy search, and scoring.
+* Fast library search, featuring UTF-8 normalization, fuzzy search, and scoring.
-* Selecting songs, both by _visual mode_ and manual selection.
+* Selecting songs, by _visual mode_, manual selection, and specific tags.
 * Many forms of tracklist manipulation, such as cut, copy, paste, filter, and sort.
-* Basic readline functionality when typing, including history.
+* Config files, tab completion, history, and much more!

-* Configuration file support, following the XDG standard.
+## Documentation

-* Tab completion (for most commands).
+[Documentation](doc/README.md) is available in the project repository.

 ## Project status